marklogic-community/grove/_pages/guides/data-hub-framework.markdown

     data-hub/src/main/ui-modules
     ```

 7. Copy the contents of the Grove default user profile and a dictionary document to the Data Hub project.
-Copy
+Copy the files in
     ```
     grove/marklogic/ml-content

     to

-    data-hub/src/main
+    data-hub/src/main/ui-data
     ```

+To ensure the deployment process deploys these files, also add the folllowing line to your `gradle.properies` file:

+    mlDataPaths=src/main/ml-data,src/main/ui-data

 8. Edit the query options used by your Grove middle-tier's search route (by default, these query options are called `all` and are found in the `data-hub/ui-modules/options/all.xml` file) to remove the following blocks: